sgreene8/resipy/README.rst

 > make

-This will give you the libdcmt.a file, which is needed to compile the resipy module.
+This will give the libdcmt.a file, which is needed to compile the resipy module.

 Further information about the included Mersenne-Twister library may be found at